 - The quality of water: is the water clear, cloudy, or dark?

 - The motion of the water: is the water still?
 Rough?
 Flowing smoothly?
 Choppy?
 Is it peaceful or threatening?

-Similar to roads, rivers often represent your life’s journey and your emotional, psychological, and spiritual state that is either supporting your journey or hindering your progress.
+Because roads are similar to rivers, they often represent your life’s journey and your emotional, psychological, and spiritual state that is either supporting your journey or hindering your progress.

+What direction are you moving in your dream?
+Is it a positive or negative movement.
 Raging or muddy rivers often reflect emotional turmoil.
-Clear and calm rivers often reflect inner peace, balance, and harmony, a person who is not over-controlling or under-controlling, and positive feelings of joy and happiness in general.
+Clear and calm rivers often reflect inner peace, balance, and harmony.

 If the waterfall was negative, it could relate to feelings of overwhelm (if the dreamer was at the bottom of the waterfall for instance) or fears of “taking the plunge” or falling/losing control (if the dreamer was falling off of a waterfall).